devpaul/TSDecorators-example/README.md

 * `grunt test-proxy`
 * open [http://localhost:9000/node_modules/intern/client.html?config=_build/tests/intern-local](http://localhost:9000/node_modules/intern/client.html?config=_build/tests/intern-local)

+## A Quick Tour

+### /src

+This folder has example usage and some explanation surrounding the various descriptors and metdata

+### /tests/unit

+This folder has some unit tests illustrating how the different descriptors behave

 ## Notes
 As of version 4.2.0.beta1 `grunt-ts` doesn't yet have support for the experimentalDecorators flag [issue #259](https://github.com/TypeStrong/grunt-ts/issues/259).
 We work around this by declaring